-The monthly reporting is a summary of individual or project progress toward meeting goal(s) assigned in the treatment plan.
-The report also includes a summary on intervention(s) implemented, trainings, family, direct care staff, agency wide, and others (response to training); as well as a change in status (level of care, housing, DOC involvement, etc.); change in providers and next steps to treatment.
+Each consulting agency must submit a monthly Progress Report for each active client.
+The monthly Progress Report is a summary of individual or project progress toward meeting goal(s) assigned in the treatment plan.
+The monthly report must also include a summary on intervention(s) implemented, trainings, family, direct care staff, agency wide, and others (response to training); as well as a change in status (level of care, housing, DOC involvement, etc.); change in providers and next steps to treatment.